Chiang Mai freehold condo buildings under the 49% foreign quota

 State C: Quota full.
 No further foreign freehold transfers possible without a Thai-buyer sale unwinding existing foreign ownership.
 The listing may still be marketed to foreigners on a leasehold structure.
 Leasehold is a fundamentally different legal instrument with a fundamentally different exit profile.
 Conflating the two is the single most common marketing sleight in this category.

 The buyer's job is to force the juristic person to confirm quota status in writing before any deposit moves.
-Verbal confirmation from an agent is worthless.
+A verbal confirmation is not a document the Land Office accepts.
 The juristic person is the only authoritative source.
-If you cannot get the juristic person on the phone, that is itself a result — functional buildings have functional management.
+If you cannot get the juristic person on the phone, that is itself a result.
+Responsiveness is a building-health signal.

 The 3.4 Million THB Walkout and the 2.15 Million THB Close

 The unit I walked away from was nominally a Chiang Mai freehold condo.
 The carousel was clean.
 The location was credible.
 The asking price of 3.4 million THB sat inside the band for the sub-district.
-The deal sheet, once I asked for it in full, contained a 340,000 THB agency-side fee disclosed only on the final page in smaller type than the headline price.
+The deal sheet, once I asked for it in full, contained a 340,000 THB agency-side fee on the final page.
+A line I would have missed if I had stopped reading at the headline price.
 That is roughly 10% of the asking value, sitting on top of the asking value, framed as a normal line item.
 I walked.

 The unit I closed on, six weeks later, was 82 square metres at 2.15 million THB in a building whose juristic person I had already spoken to twice, whose quota status I had confirmed in writing, and whose five-year sinking-fund history I had pulled.
 The legal transfer was straightforward because the underwriting work had been done before the deposit moved, not after.

 The point is not that the first listing was uniquely bad.
-The point is that the seller-side ecosystem around Chiang Mai freehold condos is structured to surface the headline price and bury everything else.
-If the buyer does not do the work, the deal sheet does the work — for the seller.
+The point is that seller-side marketing in any market, Chiang Mai freehold condos included, surfaces the headline price and leaves everything else to the buyer.
+If the buyer does not do the work, the deal sheet does the work.
+For the seller.
 My 5-step protocol exists to invert that.
 Sub-district, building, unit, legal, exit, in that order, every time.
 The Thailand Underwriting Protocol PDF documents the sequence and the exact questions to ask at each step.

 A Working Checklist for Chiang Mai Freehold Condos